Peking Duck-Inspired Ground Duck Meatloaf

 I have been committed to the perfection of this Peking duck-inspired ground duck meatloaf for a while now.
 There’s just something about Peking duck.
 The crispy skin.
 The hoisin sauce.
 The pancakes.

 While this duck meatloaf doesn’t include those beloved pancakes, it does have all of the flavor reminiscent of your favorite Peking duck.
-I’ve just translated it to an easier form for everyday cooking.
+I’ve just translated it to an easier form using ground duck for everyday cooking.

 I’m a believer that you can turn most any dish into meatloaf.
 Just take the easy-to-remember starting ratio for meatballs and meatloaves: one pound of ground meat + one egg + one half cup of breadcrumbs or equivalent.
 Then add spices and fillings to give your meatloaf its character.

 There are, of course, green onions in this Peking duck-inspired recipe.
 And a hoisin sauce glaze.
 And then there are ginger and garlic and a bit of five spice powder that you might not consider classic.